Storage Solutions

 To model and to construct a storage site that meets the required criteria, one needs a comprehensive and profound knowledge of the geological history and the as-is status of the subsurface.

-NiMBUC Geoscience is currently involved in the analysis and interpretation of borehole data that are produced for the Swiss Nuclear Waste Storage site by the National Cooperative for the Disposal of Radioactive Waste (Nagra).
-We apply our knowledge in borehole image analysis to answer the specific questions has and challenges of a nuclear waste storage.
+NiMBUC Geoscience has been involved in the analysis and interpretation of borehole data that are produced for the Swiss Nuclear Waste Storage site by the National Cooperative for the Disposal of Radioactive Waste (Nagra).
+We applied our knowledge in borehole image analysis to answer the specific questions has and challenges of a nuclear waste storage.
 In cooperation with our client and other project stakeholders we have developed and implemented a workflow that allows us to deliver high-profile results specifically tailored to the needs of the project members.

 The borehole image analyses are the base from which other geological interpretations are possible.
 More information on our workflow and on the development of a tool for better estimation of correct mud weight can be found here or contact us directly info [at] nimbuc.com